OxCGRT/covid-policy-tracker/documentation/subnational_interpretation.md

 Indicator meanings and interpretation of targeted/general distinctions for subnational data products are consistent with those in the existing OxCGRT [codebook](documentation/codebook.md).

 ## Changelog of subnational guidance
+- 11 June 2021: added 'state level or equivalent' and replaced 'federal' with 'national'
 - 5 May 2021: added guidance regarding how to code states institutionalising federal policies at the subnational level
 - 14 January 2021: replaced 'country' with 'country/territory'
 - 09 December 2020: published v2 to GitHub